![]() Infantry Division Association |

 McKeesport, and Bethlehem, Pennsylvania, where he also served as organist.

 The last parish he served was in Vintondale, Pennsylvania.
-He took great pride in the accomplishments

 of his children and grandchildren, and his life centered around his family